 What is Fruit Salsa?

-• Though you can make cooked (or grilled) fruit salsa, this master fruit salsa recipe today is made with fresh fruit.
+• Is fruit salsa cooked?
+Though you can make cooked (or grilled) fruit salsa, this master fruit salsa recipe today is made with fresh fruit.

-• It is a lot like Pico De Gallo, but instead of chopped tomatoes, we’ve used diced fresh fruit.
+• What does it taste like?
+It is a lot like Pico De Gallo, but instead of chopped tomatoes, we’ve used diced fresh fruit.

-five different fruit salsa on a table with chips and limes
+several bowls of the fruit salsa on a table top with a wooden board, chips and a white and black napkin

 The best kind of fruit to use for salsa are soft sweet fruits such as strawberries, melon and mango.
 We liked the texture of watermelon because while it has a crisp texture to it, it is so watery and juicy it isn’t too hard.
 Below we will share our versions of this recipe made with peach, pineapple, mango, strawberry and watermelon.